AnnikaV9/aLtErNaTiNg-CaPs/README.txt

 A dumb userscript that lets you select text in the input and textarea fields and apply alternating caps to them.

-For the lazy people like me.
+For lazy people like me.